Rossif Sutherland

-Rossif Racette-Sutherland (/rɒsᵻf/; born September 25, 1978) is a Canadian actor, son of actor Donald Sutherland, brother of actors Angus Sutherland, Roeg Sutherland, and half-brother of actor Kiefer Sutherland.
+Rossif Racette-Sutherland (/rɒsᵻf/; born September 25, 1978) is a Canadian actor, son of actor Donald Sutherland, brother of actors Angus Sutherland and Roeg Sutherland, and half-brother of actor Kiefer Sutherland and his twin sister Rachel.
 He has appeared in various projects including TV series like ER and Crossing Lines and films such as Poor Boy's Game and River.
 By fall 2024, Sutherland had starred in the Canadian-produced drama Murder in a Small Town based on the "Alberg and Cassandra Mysteries" crime fiction series by L. R. Wright.

-Sutherland has been also part of films such as Hyena Road, and Guest of Honour and TV series such as King, Reign, and Copper.
+Sutherland has also been part of films such as Hyena Road, and Guest of Honour and TV series such as King, Reign, and Copper.

 Early life and education

 Sutherland was born in Vancouver but lived in Paris from the age of seven.
 He is the second son of Canadian actors Donald Sutherland and Francine Racette, the brother of actor Angus Sutherland and Roeg Sutherland, and the paternal half-brother of actor Kiefer Sutherland and his twin sister Rachel Sutherland.
 He was named after director Frédéric Rossif.
 He studied philosophy at Princeton University.